openupthecloud/cloud-native-academy/README.md

-# cloud-native-academy
+# Cloud Native Academy

 A repo containing all slides as part of the Cloud Native Academy Series.

 An advanced course designed to teach the advanced concepts of testing, monitoring, infrastructure-as-code and operating a full-stack application running in AWS cloud.
 Using NodeJS, Cypress, AWS, Docker,

-Who is it for: Someone who already knows front and back end technologies who wants to increase their understanding of operations and maintenance of a system.
+**Who is it for:** Someone who already knows front and back end technologies who wants to increase their understanding of operations and maintenance of a system.

 ## Introduction
 * Why learn Cloud Native?